ishola-faazele/Asaase-NFT/README.md

 4. **Disputes Over Boundaries:** Uncertainty and conflict over land boundaries frequently result in long-standing disputes.

 **Solution:**
-Our project harnesses the power of blockchain technology to overcome these challenges:
+The project harnesses the power of blockchain technology to overcome these challenges:

 - **Blockchain for Transparency:** By recording all land transactions on a blockchain, we ensure an immutable, transparent history for each land parcel that is accessible to all stakeholders.
 - **NFTs for Unique Land Ownership:** Each land parcel is represented as a non-fungible token (NFT), ensuring uniqueness and preventing multiple allocations.